hvad/terraform-ovh-dns-zones/README.md

 ### 3. DNS Zones Configuration (`.tfvars`)

-Define your non-sensitive infrastructure configuration and record mappings in a variable file, such as `toulousejudo.tfvars`:
+Define your non-sensitive infrastructure configuration and record mappings in a variable file, such as `domain.tfvars`:

 ```hcl
 # OVH API Settings